nicholas-fedor/watchtower/docs/advanced-features/lifecycle-hooks/index.md

 ## Executing commands before and after updating

-!!! note
+!!!
+Important
     These are shell commands executed with `sh`, and therefore require the container to provide the `sh` executable.

+!!!
+Note
-> **DO NOTE**: If the container is not running, lifecycle hooks (including pre-update hooks) cannot run, as the stop phase is skipped, and the update proceeds directly to removal (if applicable) or completion.
+    If the container is not running, lifecycle hooks (including pre-update hooks) cannot run, as the stop phase is skipped, and the update proceeds directly to removal (if applicable) or completion.

 It is possible to execute _pre/post\-check_ and _pre/post\-update_ commands **inside** every container updated by watchtower.